 |---|---|

-| Managing Finances | Handling your bank accounts, investments, and other financial matters. |
+| Managing Finances Prudently | Handling your bank accounts, paying bills, managing investments, and dealing with property matters responsibly and transparently. |

-| Record Keeping | Keeping accurate records of all transactions and decisions made on your behalf. |
+| Keeping Records | Maintaining accurate records of all financial transactions and decisions made on your behalf, in case they are ever questioned. |

-When to Use Power of Attorney
+When to Use Lasting Power of Attorney

 Trusts: An Overview for Estate Planning